Hone your skills and your creativity

 - Push their boundaries, find their artistic voice and become the next generation of dancers

-Her work in Harford County has been extensive.
-In July 2001, she opened The Maryland School of Ballet and Modern Dance, Inc. where for 15 years she successfully built and grew a dance program for children and adults producing 29 original ballets and modern dance concerts through her school and company, The Maryland Dance Project.
-In 2016 she successfully executed the sale of her school.
-Now, as a guest instructor, she continues to teach dance and Pilates, as well as choreograph throughout the region.
+Fifteen years of her extensive career were spent successfully owning and operating her own school, The Maryland School of Ballet and Modern Dance, Inc. where she built and grew a dance program for children and adults producing 29 original ballet and modern dance concerts through her school and Company, The Maryland Dance Project.
+In 2016, she successfully executed the sale of her school assets and dissolved her company.